honghui-liu/data-analysis-at-Tuebingen/_sources/intro.md

-# Welcome to the X-ray data analysis workshop at Tuebingen
+# Welcome to the data analysis workshop for high-energy astrophysics at Tuebingen
-*By Menglei Zhou and Honghui Liu*
+*By Honghui Liu and Menglei Zhou*

-In November 2025, the Institute for Astronomy and Astrophysics at Eberhard Karls University of Tübingen launched the X-ray Data Analysis Workshop.
+In November 2025, the Institute for Astronomy and Astrophysics at Eberhard Karls University of Tübingen launched the Data Analysis Workshop for High-energy Astrophysics.
 The workshop is designed to provide hands-on training in the reduction and analysis of X-ray data from major space missions, while fostering collaboration and knowledge exchange among students and researchers in high-energy astrophysics.

 ## What?

-The goal of this workshop is to provide instruction on data reduction and analysis for data from X-ray missions, including NuSTAR, NICER, IXPE, Insight-HXMT, XMM-Newton, Chandra, XRISM.
-It will also contain lectures about X-ray spectral fitting, timing techniques and polarimetry.
+The goal of this workshop is to provide instruction on data reduction and analysis for data from high-energy astrophysical missions, including NuSTAR, NICER, IXPE, Insight-HXMT, XMM-Newton, Chandra, XRISM.
+It will also contain lectures about spectral fitting, timing techniques and polarimetry.
 No prior experience is required.
-The workshop will start from the ground level and is relevant for anyone interested in skills of X-ray data reduction and analysis.
+The workshop will start from the ground level and is relevant for anyone interested in skills of data reduction and analysis.

 ## When & Where?